OWASP/www-project-sbom-forum/CONTRIBUTING.md

 7. Submit a pull request with your changes.

-## Pull Request Guidelines

-Before submitting a pull request, please make sure:

-1. Your changes are consistent with the project's goals and objectives.

-2. Your changes are well-documented and follow the project's coding standards.

-3. Your changes do not introduce new bugs or break existing functionality.

-4. Your changes are accompanied by tests, if applicable.

-5. Your pull request includes a clear and concise description of the changes you have made.

 ## Code of Conduct

-We ask that all contributors to OWASP projects abide by our [Code of Conduct](https://owasp.org/www-policy/operational/code-of-conduct).
+We ask that all contributors to The SBOM Forum abide by our [Code of Conduct](https://owasp.org/www-policy/operational/code-of-conduct).
 This code outlines our expectations for behavior within the project community and helps us maintain a welcoming and inclusive environment for all contributors.

-Thank you for your interest in contributing to an OWASP project.
-We appreciate your efforts to help us improve and grow our projects.
+Thank you for your interest in contributing.
+We appreciate your efforts to help us improve and grow SBOM!